microsoft/OHDSIonAzure/apps/broadsea-methods/README.md

 1. For development and test purposes, you can import data to your OMOP CDM using the [broadsea_release_pipeline](/pipelines/broadsea_release_pipeline.yaml) which includes a step to run [synthea-etl](/pipelines/README.md/#broadsea-release-pipeline).

 ## Step 2.
-Build achilles-synthea-etl Image
+Build broadsea-methods Image

-1. You can build and push the achilles-synthea-etl image to Azure Container Registry using the [broadsea_build_pipeline](/pipelines/broadsea_build_pipeline.yaml).
+1. You can build and push the broadsea-methods (which includes achilles and ETL-Synthea) image to Azure Container Registry using the [broadsea_build_pipeline](/pipelines/broadsea_build_pipeline.yaml).
 You can refer to these [Pipeline Notes](/pipelines/README.md/#broadsea-build-pipeline) for more details.

 ### Script Notes